uidaholib/mainstreetvideo_source/pages/horror.md

 Undeniably, {% include feature/youtube-clip-modal.html text="streaming is more convenient" objectid="mainstreet031" start="3938" %} than having to take a trip down to the video store (and then another trip back to return your movies).
 With streaming, you have immediate access to a large amount of content with the click of a button.
 You no longer need to schedule your life around when {% include feature/youtube-clip-modal.html text="your favorite TV show happened to be airing." objectid="mainstreet008" start="2662" %} There’s no worrying about a {% include feature/youtube-clip-modal.html text="scratched disc or late fees." objectid="mainstreet030" start="811" %}

-[Dan Orozco](/items/mainstreet011.html){:target='_blank'} admits, “I just got lazy…{% include feature/youtube-clip-modal.html text="The new technology is really kind of insidious." objectid="mainstreet011" start="1791" %}
+[Dan Orozco]({{ '/items/mainstreet011.html' | relative_url }}) admits, “I just got lazy…{% include feature/youtube-clip-modal.html text="The new technology is really kind of insidious." objectid="mainstreet011" start="1791" %}

 Streaming can give you the sense that you have access to an unlimited amount of media, but that promise is more illusory than people think.
-[Kate Barr](/items/mainstreet016.html){:target='_blank'} from Scarecrow Video explains, “The thing that Netflix has done the best is sell the idea that everything is available online, because in reality it’s just not even close…If you take Netflix, Amazon, and Hulu’s collections and you put them all together it's about 36,000 titles, and we have over 140,000.”
+[Kate Barr]({{ '/items/mainstreet016.html' | relative_url }}) from Scarecrow Video explains, “The thing that Netflix has done the best is sell the idea that everything is available online, because in reality it’s just not even close…If you take Netflix, Amazon, and Hulu’s collections and you put them all together it's about 36,000 titles, and we have over 140,000.”

 {% include feature/youtube-embed.html youtubeid="FLcgYJzqW3w" start="3242" end=3313 %}

 Streaming services also {% include feature/youtube-clip-modal.html text="rotate their selection" objectid="mainstreet019" start="1384" %} depending on factors like a title’s popularity or licensing agreements, and {% include feature/youtube-clip-modal.html text="you can’t make requests" objectid="mainstreet012" start="2406" %} the way you could at the video store.
 (I suppose you could tweet at Netflix, but the likelihood they would actually respond to your ask is slim.)

 Immediate, unlimited access might even be detrimental to audience engagement.
-[Bekah Miller MacPhee](/items/mainstreet004.html){:target='_blank'} describes feeling {% include feature/youtube-clip-modal.html text="more immersed in the experience" objectid="mainstreet004" start="198" %} of watching a movie back in her renting years.
+[Bekah Miller MacPhee]({{ '/items/mainstreet004.html' | relative_url }}) describes feeling {% include feature/youtube-clip-modal.html text="more immersed in the experience" objectid="mainstreet004" start="198" %} of watching a movie back in her renting years.
 Going to the video store fostered more of a relationship with a movie:

 {% include feature/youtube-embed.html youtubeid="cCCYH-3R--U" start="1948" end=1998 %}

 Having too many options can result in a paralysis of choice, and Howard Hughes’ curation circumvented the “doom scrolling” that often accompanies finding something to watch on a streaming platform.
 The “event” of {% include feature/youtube-clip-modal.html text="picking up a movie and popping it into your DVD or VHS player" objectid="mainstreet024" start="1311" %} made for a more of a captive audience.

-"{% include feature/youtube-clip-modal.html text="I was more likely to watch a whole movie from Howard Hughes" objectid="mainstreet028" start="702" %} because of the extra effort,” says [Martin McGreevy.](/items/mainstreet029.html){:target='_blank'}
+"{% include feature/youtube-clip-modal.html text="I was more likely to watch a whole movie from Howard Hughes" objectid="mainstreet028" start="702" %} because of the extra effort,” says [Martin McGreevy.]({{ '/items/mainstreet029.html' | relative_url }})

 In the West, we’ve been following a trend away from the communal and toward the individual for a while now, whether it be swapping public transit for cars, payphones for cell phones, or movie theaters for home theaters. {% include feature/youtube-clip-modal.html text="The video store was an interesting liminal space:" objectid="mainstreet030" start="1392" %} a social meeting ground supporting a solitary (or intimate, at least) venture—watching a movie in the privacy of your home.

 While {% include feature/youtube-clip-modal.html text="many valued the sociability" objectid="mainstreet026" start="1443" %} of going out and {% include feature/youtube-clip-modal.html text="having somebody to engage with about movies," objectid="mainstreet003" start="2063" %} there’s always those who would rather skip the human interaction.

 After all, existing in society comes with its drawbacks, as anyone who’s had a movie theater experience {% include feature/youtube-clip-modal.html text="ruined by someone’s loud talking" objectid="mainstreet031" start="5555" %} can tell you.
-For [Monique Lillard](/items/mainstreet027.html){:target='_blank'}, though, the tradeoff is worth it: "Moments when the whole audience gasps or laughs {% include feature/youtube-clip-modal.html text="enhances the experience, too." objectid="mainstreet010" start="1702" %}
+For [Monique Lillard]({{ '/items/mainstreet027.html' | relative_url }}), though, the tradeoff is worth it: "Moments when the whole audience gasps or laughs {% include feature/youtube-clip-modal.html text="enhances the experience, too." objectid="mainstreet010" start="1702" %}

 While we’re right to pay attention to the changes that come with streaming, we can be careful not to fall into a trap of romanticization.
-[Russell Meeuf](/items/mainstreet031.html){:target='_blank'} explains,
+[Russell Meeuf]({{ '/items/mainstreet031.html' | relative_url }}) explains,

 {% include feature/youtube-embed.html youtubeid="q_D2PVnsCqU" start="2791" end=2884 %}

-[Martin McGreevy](/items/mainstreet029.html){:target='_blank'} sums up {% include feature/youtube-clip-modal.html text="the hope of many" objectid="mainstreet028" start="2120" %} in the Moscow film community:
+[Martin McGreevy]({{ '/items/mainstreet029.html' | relative_url }}) sums up {% include feature/youtube-clip-modal.html text="the hope of many" objectid="mainstreet028" start="2120" %} in the Moscow film community:

 {% include feature/quote.md text="I just hope that film as a medium continues and we're not all the more sequestered in the virtual reality headset…I think I always hope for you know the experience where we all sit in front of the modern cave painting and watch a film." %}